splennon/webpresence/lee_blog/content/stories/index.md

   name: houseshare_cover
 ---

 For the moment I'm busy with book projects!
-Follow me on Twitter, Facebook or Instagram to get updated when stories are published.
+Follow me on Twitter to get updated when stories are published.
 Check back soon to find stories in full for free, or view my [published books in the Recalcitrant Boys series](/books)

 <!--more-->